Mary’s Meals reaches more than 400,000 children every school day in ZambiaPublished on

 - When did we start working in Zambia?

-- How many children do we feed in Zambia?
+- How many children do we reach in Zambia?

 - What meal do we provide?

-Maize and soya porridge (fortified with vitamins and minerals).
+A corn and soya porridge that is fortified with vitamins and minerals.

 - Where are we based/where do we operate?

-We work in 10 districts in Zambia, where Mary’s Meals is the main provider of school meals in Chadiza, Chasefu, Chipangali, Chipata, Kasenengwa, Katete, Lumezi, Lundazi, Mambwe and Vubwi.
+Our school feeding programme operates in 11 districts in Zambia and we are the main provider of school meals in each of the areas where we work: Chadiza, Chasefu, Chipangali, Chipata, Kasenengwa, Katete, Lumezi, Lundazi, Mambwe, Sinda and Vubwi.